MolimoWang/EventManagementSystem/03-design/usecases/docs/10-search_filter_events.md

 ### Event Lists
 ![Event Lists](/02-analysis/UI/user/44-filter_events.png)

-### User
+### Customer
-There the pages that the user must be on at the start to complete the use case.
+There the pages that the Customer must be on at the start to complete the use case.

 ### Main Page
 ![Main Page](/02-analysis/UI/user/34-view_all_events.png)